Welcome to Newcastle Anglican

 Anglican Care is dedicated to providing quality aged care services including home care, retirement living, and residential aged care.
 Our social justice service, Samaritans, offers life-changing support and advocacy to youth and those in need.
 Newcastle Anglican Schools invest in children and young people and offer a holistic approach to education.

-We have two early childcare centres and four schools.
+We have two preschools and four schools.
 Bishop Tyrrell Anglican College, Lakes Grammar School, Manning Valley Anglican College, and Scone Grammar educate a combined 3,000 students.

 Newcastle Anglican’s vision is for people to flourish because of what we do, inspired by the way of Jesus.